midilab/uCtrl/README.md

 # uCtrl

-uCtrl is the base library of [uMODULAR](https://github.com/midilab/uMODULAR) hardware project.
+uCtrl is the codebase library of [uMODULAR](https://github.com/midilab/uMODULAR) hardware project.
 It provides driver layer for all uMODULAR modules and user interface layer to easly create, extend and share more advanced Arduino applications.

-This library also enables realtime-like functionality inside Arduino ecosystem by using hardware timer interruption to create time predictable task management.
+This library also enables realtime-like functionality inside Arduino ecosystem by using hardware timer interruption to create time predictable task management with resource-safe access via library interface.

 uCtrl is a choice for robust, portable and fast-making musical instruments, sequencers, audio/video controllers and other related machines for Arduino platform.